 The early 1980s were a troubled time for the National Lampoon magazine.
-In the previous decade the magazine burst into American pop culture with a slash-and-burn attitude towards comedy that perfectly suited the post-Watergate cynicism that was sweeping the country.
+In the previous decade, the magazine burst into American pop culture with a slash-and-burn attitude towards comedy that perfectly suited the post-Watergate cynicism sweeping the country.
 In short time, it quickly became a household name and spun off a popular syndicated radio series.
 However, the magazine’s popularity didn’t really reach its zenith until the release of the film National Lampoon’s Animal House in the summer of 1978.

 But as the cynical 70s gave way to the 1980s and Ronald Reagan’s vision of the country as a shining city on a hill, Nat Lamp (as it is often abbreviated) found its fortunes floundering.
-The magaine’s three founders – Doug Kenney, Henry Beard and Robert Hoffman – had accepted a buyout clause in their contract back as far back as 1975 and by the end of the decade, many of the magazine’s original staff had already moved on.
+The magazine’s three founders – Doug Kenney, Henry Beard and Robert Hoffman – had accepted a buyout clause in their contract back as far back as 1975 and by the end of the decade, many of Nat Lamp‘s original staff had already moved on.
 Some, such as the brilliant Michael O’Donoghue and Anne Beatts, had gone to work in television, helping to launch a little weekend, late-night sketch show for NBC called Saturday Night.
 Others went west, lured by the big money to be found in Hollywood.

 The magazine’s circulation was decreasing and it still hadn’t found a way to follow up on the success of Animal House at the movies.
 National Lampoon’s Vacation (1983), which screenwriter John Hughes based on one of his Lampoon short stories, was still a year away from being released when Animal House producer and Nat Lamp publisher Matty Simmons decided that the best way to reinvigorate the cinematic brand name of National Lampoon would be returning to Faber College for a second Animal House film.

 This would not be the first time an Animal House sequel was considered.
 After the film became a hit in the summer of 1978, a follow up story was conceived.
 It was set five years after the events of the first film in 1967’s “Summer of Love” and would feature the Deltas coming together to attend the marriage of their fraternity brother Pinto in Haight-Ashbury, San Francisco.
-Animal House co-screenwriter Chrris Miller got as far as writing a treatment for the film with Lampoon writer John Weidman, but Universal passed on the idea, reportedly because the recently released American Graffiti sequel also had some similar elements concerning hippies and the Summer of Love and had died at the box office.
+Animal House co-screenwriter Chris Miller got as far as writing a treatment for the film with Lampoon writer John Weidman, but Universal passed on the idea, reportedly because the recently released American Graffiti sequel also had some similar elements concerning hippies and the Summer of Love and had died at the box office.

-There was also an attempt to bring Animal House to television in 1979 as the series Delta House failed as well.
-Probably inspired by the success CBS had with bring Robert Altman’s anti-war comedy M*A*S*H to television, Delta House was a half-hour sitcom shot in the style of the original film and not on the rather flat, fake sets that most sitcoms were produced on.
+There was also an attempt to bring Animal House to television in 1979 as the series Delta House which failed as well.
+Probably inspired by the success CBS had with bring Robert Altman’s anti-war comedy M*A*S*H to America’s living rooms, Delta House was a half-hour sitcom shot in the style of the original film and not on the rather flat, fake sets that most sitcoms were produced on.
 And while there was no studio audience, much like the early seasons of M*A*S*H, there was a laugh track, supposedly to cue the audience at home as to when they should laugh.
 The show featured the return of Animal House cast members John Vernon (Dean Wormer), Stephen Furst (Flounder), Bruce McGill (D-Day), and James Widdoes (Hoover) and the pilot episode (“The Legacy,” airdate January 18, 1979) was written by Animal House‘s scriptwriting trio of Harold Ramis, Doug Kenney and Miller.

-But despite initially good ratings, and five of its 13 episodes being written by Nat Lamp alum John Hughes, the series only lasted four months.
+But despite initially good ratings and five of its 13 episodes being written by Nat Lamp alum John Hughes, the series only lasted four months.
 Reportedly producers Simmons and Ivan Reitman had quickly become burned out with arguing with network executives over the content of the show.

 Perhaps looking forward to producing an Animal House project without the strictures imposed by television, Simmons decided to go ahead and start developing a sequel somewhere in late 1981/early 1982.
 There was just one problem- The original writers of Animal House were unavailable.
-Miller was off working on Anne Beatts television show Square Pegs, which, for better or worse, gave the world Sarah Jessica Parker.
+Miller was off working on Anne Beatts’ television show Square Pegs, which, for better or worse, gave the world Sarah Jessica Parker.
 Harold Ramis was off working on SCTV.
 And Doug Kenney was dead, having died under mysterious circumstances with no one knowing if he had accidentally fallen or purposefully jumped off the side of a mountain in Hawaii where he was vacationing following the completion of his work on the comedy Caddyshack.

 So Simmons, perhaps bolstered by the fact that he shared a writer’s credit for two episodes of Delta House, took it upon himself to pen the screenplay in conjunction with Michael and Andrew B Simmons.
 (These two might be Matty Simmons’s sons, but I can’t confirm that online anywhere.
 There was a Michael Simmons credited as being the singer of the Delta House theme song.)